 Then he makes some unbelievable statements:

 Do you not know that the saints will judge the world?
 And if the world will be judged by you, are you unworthy to judge the smallest matters?

 Do you not know that we shall judge angels?
 How much more, things that pertain to this life? …

 … Is it so, that there is not a wise man among you, not even one, who will be able to judge between his brethren?”
 (1 Corinthians 6:2-5)12

 Paul does not amplify on his statements regarding judging the world (v.
 2) and judging angels (v.
-3) – as I said, over speculation will only fudge the point – but the point is emphatic: how we judge or govern over “things that pertain to this life” (v.
-3) is not only a training ground to reign more effectively now – our spiritual communities and relationships will be better governed in grace and truth – but it is also our training for reigning in the age to come.
+3).
+However, the point is emphatic: how we judge or govern over “things that pertain to this life” (v.
+3) is not only a training ground to reign more effectively now—our spiritual communities and relationships will be better governed in grace and truth—but it is also our training for reigning in the age to come.

 This has some (actually, many) sobering repercussions.